 Our learning so far is that it can be difficult to obtain this baseline data.
-Your responsibility is to support the project leader and influence throughout the organisation to ensure that as much data as possible is made available.
-If you are unable to obtain the exact measure suggested, use the closest existing data.
+Your responsibility is to support the Project Leader and influence throughout the organisation to ensure that as much data as possible is made available.
+If you are unable to obtain the exact measure suggested, you can make the decision to use the closest existing data.